mycenas/dungeon-genie/README.md

 HOWTO:
 1. In terminal, please do bundle install
 2. Then yarn install
-3. Then to load up the three.js file server, enter parcel ./src/index.html
+3. Then to load up the three.js file server, enter yarn parcel ./src/index.html